fluteds/rss-hn/readme.md

 - Install dependencies with `npm install`
 - Ensure you have [Vercel CLI](https://vercel.com/docs/cli) installed (e.g., `npm install -g vercel`) and configured
 - Use Vercel to setup locally with `vercel dev`

+### Paywalls

+Most of these sites annoyingly have some form of paywall.
+There are alternatives to view these articles if you go [digging](https://fluted.omg.lol/links#-arrgh) a little bit.